OmarErak/LLM-CL/README.md

 - `one_shot_learning.ipynb`: Jupyter notebook containing the implementation of an RL agent trained on the final environment.
 - `requirements.txt`: List of required Python packages.
 - `README.md`: This file, providing an overview and usage instructions.

+## TODO
+- Add the modified mobile-env repo as a submodule

 ## License